awsdocs/aws-proton-user-guide/README.md

 ## AWS Proton User Guide

 The open source version of the AWS Proton User Guide.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.
+See the [index](doc_source/index.md) for a summary of content.

 ## Security